JoeTessier/fast2_documentation/docs/getting-started/installation.md

 ---
-weight : 10
+weight: 10
-draft : false
+draft: false

-title : Installation
+title: Installation
-icon : las la-laptop-code
+icon: las la-laptop-code
 ---

 ## Requirements

 The installation of Fast2 requires a few environment specifications to run properly :

-* JRE8, JRE11 : you can either get it from Oracle or [OpenJDK](https://developers.redhat.com/products/openjdk/download).
+- JRE8, JRE11 : you can either get it from Oracle or [OpenJDK](https://developers.redhat.com/products/openjdk/download).
 If you have multiple JDK/JRE already installed, point out the correct one in the `config/env.properties` file of the Fast2 installation folder.
-* RAM : we highly recommend having 8GB or more, although 4GB might be enough for design stage.
+- RAM : we highly recommend having 8GB or more, although 4GB might be enough for design stage.
-* Processor : 8 CPUs.
+- Processor : 8 CPUs.

 While setting up the production server for Fast2, make sure to scale the Fast2 machine accordingly.
 You may need to increase the allocated memory for both the broker and the background database.
 If you planned to deal with campaigns of a few millions of documents, setting **8GB** of memory for the [broker](/documentation/configuration/#configure-the-broker) and **8GB** for the [database](/documentation/elasticsearch/#memory) as well is a good starting point.

 Make sure to confirm the compatibility between Elasticsearch and your environment at [Elasticsearch Support Matrix](https://www.elastic.co/fr/support/matrix).